Hurricane Ida Death Toll Expected To Soar - UrduPoint

 Hurricane Ida Death Toll Expected To Soar

-New Orleans, (UrduPoint / Pakistan Point News - 30th Aug, 2021 ) :The death toll from Hurricane Ida was expected to climb "considerably," Louisiana's governor warned Monday, as rescuers combed through the "catastrophic" damage wreaked as it tore through the southern United States as a Category 4 stormsoar.
+New Orleans, (UrduPoint / Pakistan Point News - 31st Aug, 2021 ) :The death toll from Hurricane Ida was expected to climb "considerably," Louisiana's governor warned Monday, as rescuers combed through the "catastrophic" damage wreaked as it tore through the southern United States as a Category 4 storm.

 The city of New Orleans was still without power almost 24 hours after Ida slammed into the Louisiana coast, exactly 16 years to the day Hurricane Katrina made landfall, wreaking deadly havoc.